For beginner drivers, setting up the car is a MUST for control, communication, and comfort.

-2) Set up the seat - the back and the front so that you're comfortable and have control of the vehicle;
+2) Adjust the seat - the back and the front so that you're comfortable and have control of the vehicle;

-6) Set up the vents for good ventalation and defrosting;
+6) Adjust the VENTS for good ventalation and defrosting;

 Hi there smart drivers, Rick with Smart Drive Test talking today about how to setup the vehicle.

 This video is for brand new drivers who are just getting started learning how to drive.

 It's important to set up the vehicle and have it set up correctly.

 That way you have total control of the vehicle and you're comfortable.

 These techniques will work for any vehicle and that's a great thing about them - just follow the steps and if you're moving around between vehicles it'll help you out to get the vehicle setup.